Yuteoctober/wins95Portfolio/README.md

   - One click to highlight
   - Double Click to open (also works on mobile using usestate to capture the first touch and counting time within 3ms)
   - Introduce Clippy assistant, who always gives you inspirations
+  - now Clippy has function to show up and give you advices, when you click on certain thing

 Mobile function NOT supported!
   - Resize window (not necessary to add on mobile)